What’s on in the Outaouais in July

 Discover the art and heritage of Canada’s Capital Region

-In the heart of Canada’s Capital Region, explore the symbolic sites along Confederation Boulevard, the monuments honouring our history, the public art that colours the pedestrian routes and the temporary exhibits that enliven the streets!
-Walk or cycle along the Rideau Canal Promenade, a UNESCO World Heritage Site.
+In the heart of Canada’s Capital Region, explore the historic sites along Confederation Boulevard, the monuments honouring our heroes, the public art that colours the pedestrian routes, and the temporary exhibits that enliven the streets!
+You can also walk or cycle along the Rideau Canal Promenade, a UNESCO World Heritage Site.

-To find out what’s on in Canada’s Capital Region, contact the Capital Information Kiosk.
-When it comes to local art and heritage, you can count on the kiosk’s information officers!
+To find out everything there is to do in Canada’s Capital Region, visit the Capital Information Kiosk.
+When it comes to local art and heritage, you can count on the kiosk’s helpful information officers!
+Take advantage of the free daily guided tours of Parliament Hill.

 Attend a summer event

-On July 7, 8 and 9, the Gatineau Comedy Festival returns to make you laugh out loud!
-Come and applaud the big names in comedy at Place de la Cité in Gatineau.
+On July 6, 7 and 8, 2023, the Gatineau Comedy Festival returns to make you laugh out loud!
+Come and applaud the big names, rising stars, and talented emerging comedy artists at Place de la Cité in Gatineau.

-Beer lovers, here’s your chance to discover the region’s microbreweries in a festive atmosphere during the eight-day Gatineau Beerfest at Place des festivals Zibi.
-From July 20 to 30, join in and meet your new favourite beer!
+Beer lovers, here’s your chance to discover the region’s microbreweries in a festive atmosphere during the eight-day Gatineau Brewfest , July 19 to 29 at Place des festivals Zibi.
+New this year: pair your brew with a meal prepared with local ingredients!
+Come on down and meet your new favourite beer.

-Come celebrate our western heritage at the St-André-Avellin Western Festival, July 21 to 31.
-The lineup includes a professional rodeo, theatre, a comedy show and entertainment by popular country artists.
+Celebrate our Western heritage at the St-André-Avellin Western Festival, July 20 to 30, 2023.
+The lineup includes a professional rodeo, theatre, a comedy show, and entertainment by popular country artists.

-For even more suggestions, consult the full listings on our Events page.
+For even more suggestions, consult the full listings on our Events and Festivals page.

 More to discover in the Outaouais

-Book an Experience Outaouais package and discover what the Outaouais has to offer in July.
+Book a package with Experience Outaouais and find out what the Outaouais has to offer in July.

 Categories